jkhsong/bloodpart/README.md

 <img src="sample_output/original.png" >  |  <img src="sample_output/measured.png" >

 ## Purpose:
 BloodpartML (Blood Particle Machine Learning) started out as a functional testbed for image enhancement and image analysis techniques for the characterization of microbubbles in whole blood.
-Image processing in ImageJ struggled to accommodate variations between images such as image gradients, blood clots, and anomalies related to microscopy and samples.  <br><br>
+Image processing in ImageJ struggled to accommodate variations between images such as image gradients, blood clots, and anomalies related to microscopy and samples.<br>

-For the sake of my colleagues' and my sanity, Blood particle analyzer (Bloodpart1) was born. <br> <br>
+With over 300 images per experiment and a backlog of trials, Blood particle analyzer (Bloodpart1) was born with the purpose of saving my colleagues' and my sanity. <br> <br>
 BloodpartML is an extension of that effort. <br><br>